woodenclock/tp/docs/DeveloperGuide.md

 ## Quick Start 🐵

 1. Ensure you have Java 11 or above installed in your Computer.
-(What is my [Java version](https://www.java.com/en/download/help/version_manual.html)?)
+(How do I install [Java 11](https://www.oracle.com/java/technologies/downloads/#java11)?
+What is my [Java version](https://www.java.com/en/download/help/version_manual.html)?)

 2. Download the latest `WildWatch.jar` from [here](https://github.com/AY2324S1-CS2113T-W11-2/tp/releases).

-3. Move the file to the folder you want to use as the [home folder](#glossary-) for your WildWatch.
+3. Copy the file into the folder you want to use as the [home folder](#glossary-) for your WildWatch.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
+4. Open a [command terminal](https://www.freecodecamp.org/news/command-line-for-beginners/), `cd` into the home folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
 You should see the welcome screen as the diagram below.

-5. Type commands beside `>>>` below the horizontal line and press `Enter` to execute it.
-Some example commands you can try:
+5. Type commands  beside `>>>` and press `Enter` to execute it.
-- `help` : Shows the help page.
+(e.g. typing `help` and pressing `Enter` will show the help page).
-- `bye` : Exits the program.

 ```
 ____________________________________________________________